Connect to Robots

 Bluetooth is a special radio built in to most computers nowadays.
 You have probably already used Bluetooth to connect your smartphone to a headset, or if you drive a car, to connect your smartphone to your car.
 If your computer does not have a Bluetooth radio, you can buy a mini Bluetooth dongle for around $10.

-Please select “Connect to Bluetooth Device…” from the Tools menu.
+Please click the Bluetooth button in the icon bar.
 If your browser supports Web Bluetooth, it displays a selection dialog that is populated over time with Logo-compatible the Bluetooth devices that the browser found.
 Select the device that you’d like to connect to.
 A Blue-Bot should, for example, turn blue, and an InO-Bot should beep and flash its lights.

 Again, make sure that your robots are turned on!